forsyde/f2cc/f2cc/branches/v0.2pa/source/ticpp/readme.txt

 <h3> Row and Column tracking </h3>
-Being able to track nodes and attributes back to their origin location in source files can be very iminterfaceant for some applications.
+Being able to track nodes and attributes back to their origin location in source files can be very important for some applications.
 Additionally, knowing where parsing errors occured in the original source can be very time saving.